 Romans 5:12, Hebrews 7:9-10 – Sin passed to us from Adam.

 1. Matthew and Luke give different perspectives – It is beautiful that the Bible complements itself in the way it does.
 For example in Matthew and Luke we don’t read two identical word for word accounts.
 Rather we read complementing perspectives with different information.
-Luke focuses on the angel’s encounter with Mary while Matthew focuses on the angel’s encounter with Luke.
+Luke focuses on the angel’s encounter with Mary while Matthew focuses on the angel’s encounter with Joseph.
 We can have some insight into what each were thinking and feeling and in the end we have a much fuller picture.

 2. Mary was betrothed to Joseph – It is important for us to understand the Jewish concept of betrothal.
 In Jewish culture two families would enter into a marriage agreement.
 When they did so the son and daughter would be considered husband and wife.
 But they were not permitted to come together physically yet.
 The man would be expected to build a house and prepare the home for his bride.
 She in the meantime would wait for him to finish and have all things ready.
 When the man’s father gave his stamp of approval on the house (since the man might be in a hurry and cut corners) then he would go and get his wife and they would have a big wedding ceremony and then finally consummate the marriage.
 Thus Mary and Joseph were already betrothed.
 Thus they would be looked at as husband and wife.
 But they hadn’t come together physically yet and were not allowed to do so.
 It was then that Joseph found out Mary was pregnant.
 The text simply mentions she was “found to be with child.”
 How did he find out?
 The movie Nativity Story depicts her returning from her visit to Elizabeth and Joseph shocked to see her large tummy.
 It is a reasonable guess.
 But it could have happened many ways.
 Mary could have pre-emptively told Joseph about her encounter with the angel.
 Or someone else could have seen Mary and told him.
 However exactly Joseph found out, he must have been quite surprised and upset.